 Fees and Payments

-There is no charge to students for appointments at Student Health Services.
-If your visit requires additional exams, tests, or labs, the student is expected to pay a fee for these services.
-The fee charged is based on the cost to the center.
-Payment is expected at time of service.
+In general, UTC students may utilize Student Health Services at no cost.
+In the event that your visit requires a physical exam, labs, or any additional testing, the student will incur charges and is expected to pay for any charges on the day the services are provided.
+The fee charge is based on the cost to the center.
 We accept campus points using your mocs card, cash, or check, Visa or Master Card.
 We do not bill insurance for our services, however your insurance information is needed at time of service for any possible referrals or lab work.